 fields @timestamp, @message | filter dstPort="2049" | stats count(*) as FlowLogEntries by srcAddr | sort FlowLogEntries desc

 The preceding query reviews all flow logs for all mount targets.
 The query filters the logs that have a destination port set to Port=2049.
-Amazon EFS clients connect to mount targets on NFS port 2049.
-The query retrieves all unique source IP addresses (Amazon EFS client IP addresses), and sorts them by the most active client connections.
-Activity is determined by the number of entries in the flow log.
+EFS clients connect to mount targets on NFS port 2049.
+The query retrieves all unique EFS client IP addresses and sorts them by the most active client connections.
+The number of entries in the flow log determines the activity level.

-The query output contains the list of private IP addresses of all the EC2 instances that you mounted an EFS file system on.
+The query output contains the list of private IP addresses for all instances with mounted EFS file systems.

 Example query output: